std::strstream::str

 char* str(); |

 Returns the pointer to the beginning of the buffer, after freezing it.
-Effectively calls rdbuf()->str()
+Effectively calls rdbuf()->str().

 Notes

-that uses the result as a C string, the stream buffer must be null-terminated.
-Regular output such as with stream << 1.2
+Before a call to str() that uses the result as a C string, the stream buffer must be null-terminated.
+Regular output such as with stream << 1.2 does not store a null terminator, it must be appended explicitly, typically with the manipulator std::ends.

-object was created. otherwise the destructor will leak memory.
+After a call to str(), dynamic streams become frozen.
+A call to freeze(false) is required before exiting the scope in which this strstream object was created. otherwise the destructor will leak memory.
 Also, additional output to a frozen stream may be truncated once it reaches the end of the allocated buffer, which may leave the buffer not null-terminated.

 Parameters